 We know that the thermohaline circulation plays a significant role in the natural long-term variability of the climate system.
-Indeed, there is a mode of climate variability known as the Atlantic Multidecadal Oscillation (or simply 'AMO') that appears to arise from long-term oscillations in the North Atlantic component of the thermohaline circulation.
-While there is some disagreement about the larger influences of this mode of natural climate variability, there is evidence that it impacts sea surface temperatures in the extratropical North Atlantic ocean and neighboring regions of North America and Europe.
+Indeed, there is a mode of climate variability known as the Atlantic Multidecadal Oscillation (or simply 'AMO') that appears to arise from long-term oscillations in the North Atlantic component of the thermohaline circulation, although evidence is mounting that the AMO is not a reflection of internal variability.

 There may also be a role of the thermohaline circulation in climate change itself.
 As we will see later in the course when we examine climate model projections of future climate change, there is the possibility that the thermohaline circulation could weaken, or even collapse, in a global warming scenario.
 It is a combination of the salty and cold properties of surface waters in the sub-polar North Atlantic that leads to their high density, and consequent sinking motion.
 That sinking motion forms the descending limb of the thermohaline circulation, so any substantial freshening and warming of these waters could inhibit that sinking.
 It has long been suspected that global warming, through the influx into the North Atlantic of fresh water from melting land snow and ice, could thus inhibit or even shut down the thermohaline circulation.
 There is quite a bit of debate as to whether or not the data show that such a weakening is underway.
 Direct measurements of the strength of the thermohaline circulation are scarce and are sparse over time.
 Thus, evidence for trends are at best equivocal.